CEAD-group/py-opw-kinematics/README.md

 # py-opw-kinematics

+⚠️ Forked from [py-opw-kinematics](https://github.com/bourumir-wyngs/py-opw-kinematics) to have a simplified version with quaternions instead of Euler angles.

 **py-opw-kinematics** is a Python wrapper for the [rs-opw-kinematics](https://github.com/bourumir-wyngs/rs-opw-kinematics) library, providing an interface for solving inverse and forward kinematics of six-axis industrial robots with a parallel base and spherical wrist.
 Designed for convenience and performance, this wrapper is suitable for robotics simulation, control, and trajectory planning directly from Python.

 ## Key Features